MicrosoftDocs/architecture-center/docs/example-scenario/signalr/index-content.md

 #### Negotiate.cs

 This function is triggered by an HTTP request.
-It is used by client applications to get a token from the SignalR service which clients can use to subscribe to a hub.
+It's used by client applications to get a token from the SignalR service which clients can use to subscribe to a hub.
 This should be named "negotiate."
-For more information [read this guide](/azure/azure-signalr/signalr-concept-serverless-development-config)
+For more information, [read this guide](/azure/azure-signalr/signalr-concept-serverless-development-config)

 #### Message.cs